costafacchini/bowling_score/README.md

   - Create a builder to frames.
 The builder knows how to create a normal frame and tenth frame.
 Basically the difference is the configuration of rows limit and pins limit;
   - Add method to calculation rules know when the rule is eligible;
   - Change the ScorePrintBase to print in steps.
 The Score Print adapters needs to implement just this steps with your own code.
+  - Change the ScorePrintBase again, there's no footer to print and rename the method to normalize frame score, I think it's more expressive in what he does.
+  - Change the modeling to final version.
+  - I changed the printer interface again because if we implement, for example, printing in a text file, its printing method must know how it will print.